perlwasm/Wasm/README.md

 option below.
 That is for `lib/Math.pm` you would install the Wasm file into `lib/Math.wasm`, and use the `-self` option.

-[Wasm](https://metacpan.org/pod/Wasm) can optionally [Exporter](https://metacpan.org/pod/Exporter) to export WebAssembly functions into other modules.
+Modules using [Wasm](https://metacpan.org/pod/Wasm) can optionally use [Exporter](https://metacpan.org/pod/Exporter) to export WebAssembly functions into other modules.
 Using `-export 'ok'` functions can be imported from a calling module on requests.  `-export 'all'` will export all exported functions by default.

 The current implementation uses [Wasm::Wasmtime](https://metacpan.org/pod/Wasm::Wasmtime), which is itself based on the Rust project Wasmtime.
 This module doesn't expose the